Medical expert of the article

 Treatment of sore throat with rubella

-Treatment of angina with rubella is carried out in most cases at home: bed rest, vitamins, desensitizing agents.
+Treatment of sore throat due to rubella is carried out in most cases at home: bed rest, vitamins, desensitizing agents.

-The forecast is favorable.
-With intrauterine rubella and the development of encephalitis - a serious.
+The prognosis is favorable.
+In case of intrauterine rubella and development of encephalitis - serious.

-Prevention consists in the early detection of patients and their isolation for 4 days from the onset of the disease.
-Children who have been in contact with a sick rubella are not subject to separation.
-Pregnant women should avoid contact with patients with rubella.
+Prevention consists of early detection of patients and their isolation for 4 days from the onset of the disease.
+Children who have been in contact with a rubella patient are not subject to isolation.
+Pregnant women should avoid contact with rubella patients.